Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Coverage Control

 The monitoring performance of a point $q\in \mc Q$ can be quantified with the model proposed in \cite{Arslan2018},

 with $f_{\pers}(\bfp_i, q)$ characterizing the perspective quality

 and $f_{\res}(\bfp_i, q)$ the loss of resolution

-Note that the parameters $\kappa, \sigma > 0$ signify the spatial resolution property of a camera and $M>0$ models the desired distance to capture an environment.
+Note that the parameters $\kappa, \sigma > 0$ signify the spatial resolution property of a camera, and $M>0$ models the desired distance to capture an environment.
+Note that $f_\textrm{res}$ renders a higher value as the focal length $\lambda_i$, namely the zoom level, increases, though the size of FOV becomes smaller.
 If a point $q\in \mc Q$ is not in $\mc F_i$, then we set

 The quality of coverage achieved by the team of quadcopters is characterized as

 with $\bfp = [\bfp_1^\top,\cdots, \bfp_n^\top]^\top$ and a density function $\phi(q)$, which achieves a higher value when the mission space $\mc Q$ is well monitored.
 By introducing the region allocated to Quadcopter~$i$ according to the conic Voronoi diagram \cite{Arslan2018}